atomone-hub/genesis/README.md

 appears to be a great cultural chasm that shows no sign of closing about our role and responsibilities as compared to our profit interests.

-These have now made clear the need for a hub like AtomOne whose signular focus and alignment is to serve as THE minimal IBC/ICS token hub with respect to Cosmos, and correspondingly to serve as THE base for a security-oriented political party with respect to Gaia.
+These have now made clear the need for a new hub with a renewed focus and alignment to serve as the canonical minimal IBC/ICS token hub with respect to Cosmos, and secondarily to serve as the main base for a political party with respect to Gaia to champion the ideals of security and minimalsim everywhere.

 ### Vision and Missions
 The vision behind this AtomOne fork is to be an alternative minimal fork of